-The NGAO team has made a detailed trade study of the tomography error associated with various arrangements or asterisms of laser guide stars.
-The results of this study are documented in KAON 429 and the results were confirmed in another study (KAON 475) by comparison to two other AO computer simulations.
-These studies concluded that the original NGAO five-laser asterism, four lasers at the corners of a square plus one in the center, was not sufficient to meet the error budget requirement for tomography error in the case of wide field d-IFU science observations.
-A new baseline was adopted with six lasers, five in a regular pentagon and one at the center.
+As part of the system design process, the NGAO team made a detailed trade study of the tomography error associated with various arrangements or asterisms of LGS.
+The results of this study by Ralf Flicker are documented in KAON-429 and the results were confirmed in another study (KAON-475)

+by comparison to two other AO computer simulations.
+These studies concluded that the original NGAO five LGS asterism, 4 at the corners of a square plus one in the center, was not sufficient to meet the error budget requirement for tomography error in the case of wide field d-IFU science observations.
+A new baseline was adopted with 6 LGS, 5 in a regular pentagon and one at the center.
 In order to be optimized for both wide field and narrow field science cases, it was proposed that the LGS asterism should be able to be contract and expand about the central beacon.
-The implications of this feature on wavefront sensor performance appeared to show a preference for an asterism that is continuously variable in radius over only discrete step LGS asterism, this effect is most pronounced as the LGS asterism size is increased over 80" radius.
-Based on studies of sky coverage, three LGS were proposed to be dedicated to AO correction or "sharpening" of the three LOWFS NGS.
+The implications of this feature on wavefront sensor performance show a preference for an asterism that is continuously variable in radius over one that can only be varied in discrete steps, this effect is most pronounced as the LGS asterism size increased over 40 arc seconds in radius.
+Based on studies of sky coverage, Richard Dekany proposed that three LGS be dedicated to AO correction or "sharpening" of the three LOWFS natural guide stars.
 These three LGS were christened "point-and-shoot" laser guide stars.
+Because of these studies, a 9 LGS asterism was adopted as the baseline for NGAO architecture.

+Based on the current understanding of LGS tomography error the performance of the NGAO system is a relatively weak function of the LGS asterism.
+Some experimentation will likely occur during the initial on-sky testing of the LGS tomography system to explore performance based on several LGS configurations.

-Because of these studies, a nine LGS asterism arranged as shown in Figure 1 was adopted as the NGAO baseline.
-Six lasers are dedicated to the correction of the science targets while the three "point-and-shoot" lasers are placed just outside the location of the LOWFS natural guide stars.
-Another design decision was to have the laser constellation projected such that the orientation of the central asterism and the "point-and-shoot" laser remains fixed with respect to the sky during most observational scenarios (KAON 550).
-Most observations occur in a "field-fixed" mode with the AO K-mirror keeping natural stars fixed on the AO bench.
-In this mode, the laser projection system must rotate the lasers so that they match the orientation of the stars on the sky.
-A less often used mode of the AO system is "pupil-fixed", where the AO K-mirror keeps the telescope pupil fixed on the AO bench.
-The projected lasers are kept fixed with respect to the telescope in this mode.
-However, as seen from the AO bench the NGS will appear to rotate relative to the LGS.
-The "point-and-shoot" laser will not remain fixed relative to the LOWFS stars, this is acceptable because the science cases that require "pupil-fixed" mode are narrow field and in most cases, the science object is bright enough to use as a tip tilt reference source.
-In the "pupil-fixed" mode, the lasers and wavefront sensors maintain the same orientation during an observation, therefore the LGS wavefront sensors can remain fixed with respect to the AO bench in both observing mode.
+Another design decision was to have the LGS constellation projected such that the orientation of the central asterism and the "point-and-shoot" LGS remains fixed with respect to the sky during most observational scenarios.
+Most observations occur in a "field-fixed" mode with the AO K-mirror keeping natural stars fixed in the AO field of view (FOV).
+In this mode, the LGS projection system must rotate the LGS asterism as it is projected in order for the asterism to appear stationary in the AO FOV.
+A less used mode of the AO system is a "pupil-fixed" mode, where the AO K-mirror keeps the telescope pupil fixed in the AO FOV.
+The projected LGS are also kept fixed with respect to the telescope in this mode.
+However, as seen in the AO FOV the natural star will appear to rotate to relative to the LGS asterism.
+The "point-and-shoot" LGS will not remain fixed relative to the LOWFS stars, this is acceptable because the science cases that require "pupil-fixed" mode are narrow field and in most cases, the science object is bright enough to use as a tip tilt reference source.
+In the "pupil-fixed" mode, the projected LGS wavefront sensors maintain the same orientation during an observation; therefore the LGS wavefront sensors can remain fixed with respect to the AO FOV in both observing modes.
 This design choice requires that the LGS projector can rotate the uplink laser beams as needed.